 The Writing Program teaches students the critical thinking, reading, rhetorical and information literacy skills they will need to be leaders in their professions and in their communities.

 As a result of the Writing Across the Curriculum Program, students will be able to:

 - Articulate and evaluate the purpose, audience and context of written work.

 - Recognize and assess their own multi-step writing process.

 - Demonstrate fluency in disciplinary conventions.

 Before graduating, all Philadelphia University undergraduate students must complete two writing-specific courses and four courses designated in the University Catalog as writing-intensive (WI).
-In addition, students are also required to complete numerous and diverse writing assignments in courses, studios and labs that carry neither the writing-specific nor the writing-intensive designation.
+Because writing is an integral part of learning, students also complete numerous and diverse writing assignments in courses, studios and labs that are not designated as writing intensive.
 Professional writing tutors in the Learning and Advising Center support students in all subjects and at all levels of the curriculum.